Rem01Gaming/origami_kernel_manager/README.md

   - Fine-tune CPU frequencies, governor profiles, and memory management for enhanced system performance.

 - Battery Life Improvement
-  - Optimize power-related settings to extend battery life by efficiently managing CPU power and power-saving features.
+  - Optimize power-related settings to extend battery life by efficiently managing CPU power, power-saving features, and charging control.

 - Customization and Features
   - Customize additional features on kernel that not available in your settings, such as display color calibration, Selinux, low memory killer, or advanced network settings.